xaionaro-go/avpipeline/README.md

 # Examples

 * [`avd`](https://github.com/xaionaro-go/avd) users `avpipeline` to implement a streaming server (as an alternative to [`mediamtx`](https://github.com/bluenviron/mediamtx)).
 * [`ffstream`](https://github.com/xaionaro-go/ffstream) uses `avpipeline` to implement a CLI that could be used as a kick-in replacement to `ffmpeg` in some livestreaming use cases.
-It allows for dynamic change of bitrate and for enabling a passthrough mode (to disable recoding).
+It allows for dynamic change of bitrate and for enabling a passthrough mode (to disable transcoding).